kelvinleandro/projeto-bd/README.md

     http://localhost:5050
     ```

-3. usar as credenciais do pgAdmin (dockerfile) no login
+3. usar as credenciais do pgAdmin (do docker-compose) no login

 4. (1ª vez) criar novo server